 5. Air Conditioner Smells Like Burning Plastic

-If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
-These include:
+If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+These entail:

 • Broken capacitator that’s overheating the motor.